Scream (Michael Jackson and Janet Jackson song): Reception

-The video premiered in the summer of 1995, on MTV and BET and the next evening on ABC-TV's "Primetime Live" during Diane Sawyer's interview with Jackson and Lisa Marie Presley.
+The video premiered in June 1995, on MTV and BET and the next evening on ABC's Primetime Live during Diane Sawyer's interview with Jackson and Lisa Marie Presley.
 The interview was broadcast to approximately 64 million viewers.
 The video is one of Jackson's most critically acclaimed.
 Heather Phares of Allmusic described the video as a "stylish, interstellar clip."
 James Hunter of Rolling Stone called it a contemporary video, "in which Michael and his sister Janet jump around like '90s fashion kids trapped in a spaceship stolen from a Barbarella film set."
 Jim Farber called it a "supercool black-and-white clip...
-The clip's great allure is that neither of the siblings looks quite real.
+The clip's great allure is that neither of the siblings look quite real.
 While the visuals hold barely any connection to the lyric, and seem to have no clear point, the weird look captivates."
 He was of the opinion that while Michael Jackson outshines his sister in the vocals, it is Janet Jackson who gives the better performance in the music video.

-In 1995, Scream gained 11 MTV Video Music Award Nominations—more than any other music video—and won "Best Dance Video", "Best Choreography", and "Best Art Direction".
+In 1995, Scream gained 11 MTV Video Music Award nominations—more than any other music video—including Best Video of the Year and won Best Dance Video, Best Choreography, and Best Art Direction.
 In reaction, Jackson stated that he was "very honored", explaining that he had worked "very hard" and was "very happy" with the reception up to that point.
 It was also given a Billboard Music Award for best Pop/Rock video.
 A year later, it won a Grammy for Best Music Video, Short Form; shortly afterward Guinness World Records listed it as the most expensive music video ever made at a cost of $7 million, although it was later refuted by the director.
 In 2001, VH1 placed "Scream" at number nine on their list of the 100 greatest music videos.